The Minister for the Arts the Hon Don Harwin MLC has approved the Public Library Funding Strategy for 2020/21.

 The Subsidy Adjustment provides funding to councils in addition to the per capita payment.

-The new model comprises an equal or flat rate allocation of Subsidy Adjustment funds to councils, with a portion of the funding allocated with reference to need, identified using the Socio-Economic Indexes for Areas scale (SEIFA) developed by the ABS.
+The Subsidy Adjustment comprises an equal or flat rate allocation of funds to councils, with a portion of the funding allocated with reference to need, identified using the Socio-Economic Indexes for Areas scale (SEIFA) developed by the ABS.

 The SEIFA payment is calculated as follows: